mbabynames search ✿

-Warren is a two-syllable name of English origin, meaning "noble and strong".
+from the German, meaning "guardian".
+Warren is a two-syllable name of German origin, meaning "guardian".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2